flyandi/pmled/README.md

+# Notice

+I started a new project with much more features: http://github.com/flyandi/bitsyled

 # Paramotor LED Driver Firmware

 This is a simple LED driver for an RC Paramotor that comes with 7 modes which can be switched using 2x 3 position switches (ex Taranis X7).